 6.5.8.1 Overview

-This clause provides details on how to generate the anchors for the Social sharing and messaging scenario.
+This clause provides details on how to generate the anchors for the Social sharing and messaging scenario but they will only be generated in a subsequence release of this TR.

 The Social sharing and messaging scenario relies on relaxed delay encoding modes with limited encoding complexity.